JustASimpleCoder/STM32_Sensors_Slambot/README.md

 This code has four main topics:
 1. "cubemx_publisher" - just publishes basic integer data to ensure everything is working correctly (may remove later)
 2. "encoder_data" - publishes encoder tick count from the photo-interupt (currently all wheels are publishes on this one topic -> may move to 4 topics, one for each wheel)
 3. "imu_data" - publishes imu data utilizing the sensor_msg/Imu msg
 4. "lidar_data" - publishes distance values in cm (will integrate this with more ROS2 laser msg)
-5. "motor_control" -subscriber to the current motor command ()
+5. "motor_control" - subscriber to the current motor command (see the arduino code running my motors for my slambot project here https://github.com/JustASimpleCoder/Ardunio_Motor_Driver_Slambot), that updates whether to increase or decrease enocder count (i.e. forwards we increment, backwards we decrement)

 # Pin Configuration

 I2C pin connections for MPU9250 IMU:
 - VCC to 3.3 V
 - GND to GND
-- SDA to pin D14 (PB_9 in CN5)
+- SDA to pin D14 (PB9 in CN5)
 - SCL to pin D15 (PB8 in CN5)

 I2C pin connections for Luna LIDAR:
 - VCC to 5V
 - GND to GND
-- SDA to PC12 (top left of CN7)
+- SDA to PC12 (Top left of CN7)
-- SCL to PB10 (7 from boot on left of CN10)
+- SCL to PB10 (7 from bottom on left of CN10)
 - Config Input to GND

 Photo-interuptor Encoder: